 SUNLIGHT ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Sunlight Financial Holdings, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Sunlight Financial Holdings, Inc. ("Sunlight" or the "Company") SUNL in the United States on behalf of all persons and entities who purchased or otherwise acquired Sunlight securities between January 25, 2021 and September 28, 2022, both dates inclusive (the "Class Period").
-Investors have until February 14, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+/EIN News/ -- NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Sunlight Financial Holdings, Inc. (“Sunlight” or the “Company”) (NYSE: SUNL) in the United States on behalf of all persons and entities who purchased or otherwise acquired Sunlight securities between January 25, 2021 and September 28, 2022, both dates inclusive (the “Class Period”).
+Investors have until February 14 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.